 Available if there is a matched sample, used for transplant only.
 The sample cannot be retrieved if matched to a donor.

 Only umbilical cord blood.

-Sample may be used for research or simply discarded without your knowledge or consent.
+The sample may be used for research or simply discarded without your knowledge or consent.

-Free to donate subject to availability.
+Free to donate, subject to availability.
 Only a limited number of hospitals offer this as an option.